wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 ![A screenshot of the Geo Map chart](images/geo-map-chart.png)

 You can use the Geo Map chart to visualize your ingested data by location.
+When you click a pin on the chart, you see the respective zone.

 <a id="geo_map_format_tab">
 <p><span style="font-size: large; font-weight: 600">Format Tab</span></p>